ivapylibs/detector/README.md

-# detection
+# Detector Library
-Collection of detection methods.
+Collection of detection methods encapsulated as detector classes.
 At the moment, it is mostly code translated over from IVALab Matlab libraries.

 Some of the detection methods are built on basic image processing functions for which there should be OpenCV implementations.
 In that